mahesgupta/ADVANCE-SQL/README.md

 ###               high: 25.00 - 29.99
 ###               Solution:-
                            SELECT SUM(CASE WHEN replacement_cost BETWEEN 9.99 AND 19.99 THEN 1 ELSE 0 END) AS low,
-                           SUM(CASE WHEN replacement_cost BETWEEN 20.00 AND 24.99 THEN 1 ELSE 0 END) AS midium,
+                           SUM(CASE WHEN replacement_cost BETWEEN 20.00 AND 24.99 THEN 1 ELSE 0 END) AS medium,
                            SUM(CASE WHEN replacement_cost BETWEEN 25.00 AND 29.99 THEN 1 ELSE 0 END) AS high
                            FROM film;
 ###      Approach:-